wreszelewski/AppPreview/README.md

 AppPreview
 ==========

-It's a tool for creating tables basing on return value of some api call.
+It's tool for creating tables basing on return value of some api call.
 It's based on Twitter Bootstrap, jQuery, jsonTable and jsonrpc jQuery plugin.

 # How to use it?